NetPurpose/tech-tests/README.md

 ## Objectives:

-In the data file is a `.csv` file containing information on the counts of various phytoplankton samples found in monitoring stations throughout the UK.
+In the data folder is a `.csv` file containing information on the counts of various phytoplankton samples found in monitoring stations throughout the UK.
 The data is taken from the UK government website [here](https://data.gov.uk/dataset/9a86b044-58a3-46d0-8455-5046f5769627/phytoplankton-results-for-england-and-wales).
 The names of the different phytoplankton species have been changed to make them slightly less confusing (columns K-T).

 Your goal is to:
 1. Design a datamodel to store this data.
 2. Create a flow to take the data from the csv and load it into that data model
 3. Write an interface for two kinds of queries:
 	* Get phytoplankton counts by year as a function of local authority. i.e. I would like to be able to answer the question: `What was the total count of Dino as a function of year in Weymouth PHA`
-	* The 10 slowest samples to be processed in the data set, filtered by collection method
+	* The 10 slowest samples to be processed (i.e. from collection to analysis), split by collection method

 ## What we're looking for